smguggen/convene/README.md

 # convene

-A Node library for merging files of multiple types into one
+A Node library for simple and flexible merging of multiple sources of various types into one file

 Install
 -------